oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-The `startswith` function with string parameter values returns `true` if the first string starts with the second string, otherwise it returns false.
+The `startswith` function with string parameter values returns `true` if the first string starts with the second string, otherwise it returns `false`.
 String comparison is case-sensitive, case-insensitive comparison can be achieved in combination with [`tolower`](#tolower) or [`toupper`](#toupper).